 September

-This is presenting 23 scholarship and book awards ranging from $1,000 to $3,500 (total of $64,000) to Central Massachusetts medical students.
+Worcester District Medical Society Scholarship Fund is presenting 23 scholarship and book awards ranging from $1,000 to $3,500 (total of $64,000) to Central Massachusetts medical students.
 Applicants must be currently enrolled as a full-time 2nd, 3rd, or 4th-year student, attending an accredited allopathic (MD) or osteopathic (DO) medical school.
-The deadline to apply is September 1st Learn more here.
+The deadline to apply is September 1st and opened on June 1st.
+Learn more here.

 October